Make the most of 2020. Read the FT in print for just $99.

 Lucy Kellaway is an Associate Editor and management columnist of the FT.
-For the past 15 years her weekly Monday column has poked fun at management fads and jargon and celebrated the ups and downs of office life.
+For 15 years her weekly Monday column poked fun at management fads and jargon and celebrated the ups and downs of office life.

 She is the co-founder of the charity Now Teach.

 Add this topic to your myFT Digest for news straight to your inbox

 Fretting too much is no fun but there’s an upside to feeling anxious

 From climate change and Kylie Jenner’s wealth to sex strikes and Lucy Kellaway’s maths

 Lucy Kellaway reads about how the semicolon has been decried for too long; time for a reappraisal

 From work to dating, the life of an ‘aged adolescent’ is neither slow nor predictable

 At £42,000, the Mandarin Oriental’s new penthouse is London’s most expensive hotel suite — but is it worth it?